 Using the save-while-active function while commitment control processing is active needs extra consideration.
 An application can update an object under commitment control during the checkpoint processing phase of a save-while-active request.
 If this happens, the server ensures that it saves the object to the media at a commitment boundary.
 The server saves all objects that have reached a checkpoint together to the media at the same common commitment boundary.
-Therefore, it is important to make sure that you have put all performance considerations into effect if you protect the objects you are saving with commitment control.
+Therefore, it is important to make sure you understand the performance considerations unique to save-while-active processing if you protect the objects you are saving with commitment control.
 Otherwise, the server may never be able to reach a commitment boundary.
 It may not be able to obtain a checkpoint image of the objects you are saving.